How much will you get?

 - you make voluntary after-tax contributions to a super fund during the financial year,

-- you are under 71 years old at the end of the tax year,
+- you’re under 71 years old at the end of the financial year,

-- you lodge an income tax return for the financial year,
+- you lodge an income tax return for the relevant financial year,

 - you have not held a temporary resident visa at any time during the financial year,

 - you earned 10 per cent or more of your total income from running a business, or from eligible employment or a combination of both,